alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 If it worked, you should see a new file in your directory like moi:

 <screenshot of new file created>

-With each new blog post, I've given myself five precious minutes back.
-I think I'll spend them <tie in to beginning somehow>

 # Final Step: Creating a CLI Command